LudWittg/hoverboard-2024/public/data/faq.md

 Yes, you can always leave the conference and come back whenever you want.
 To enter the venue you anyway always need your **badge** (you will get it at the entrance).

-### I have the workshop ticket but I don't have the DevFest ticket?
-Can I participate to the workshop only?

-No, as written in the workshop description, you need a DevFest ticket to join all the sessions (either talks or workshop).

-### I registered on meetup.com.
-Is that valid as a ticket?
+### Is a ticket issued my Meetup valid?

-No, the only valid tickets for eventbrite are the one [available on the GDG platform](TODO).
+No, only the tickets issued from Eventbrite are valid.
+You can take one from this [platform](https://devfestpisa2024.eventbrite.com).

-### What should I carry on to the conference?
+### What should I bring at the conference?

 **Your ticket**.
 That's the only necessary thing you shouldn't forget.
-If you're attending one of our Workshops, the speakers will let you know if you need to carry on your laptop or not.

 ### Will I get food/lunch at the DevFest?